PewDiePie vs T-Series: Criminal acts

 Although PewDiePie told his fans not to do "anything illegal" in their activism, some supporters committed criminal acts of vandalism to spread the "Subscribe to PewDiePie" meme.
 In March 2019, the Brooklyn War Memorial was vandalized with graffiti reading "Subscribe to PewDiePie".
 The New York City Department of Parks and Recreation said that they would remove it.
 PewDiePie later condemned the action, and stated that he had made a donation to the park.
 Another vandalism case occurred two days prior when "SUB 2 pewdiepie" was written on a school's property in Oxford, United Kingdom.

-In the moments leading up to the 15 March 2019 Christchurch mosque shootings, the perpetrator said, "Remember lads, subscribe to PewDiePie", as he live-streamed the shootings.
+In the moments leading up to the March 2019 Christchurch mosque shootings, the perpetrator said on Facebook live, "Remember lads, subscribe to PewDiePie", as he live-streamed the shootings.
+PewDiePie stated in a YouTube video that after this incident the "Subscribe to PewDiePie" meme should have ended, and that he delayed the announcement "out of respect for the affected families".

 Support of T-Series

 The rivalry between PewDiePie and T-Series received more attention in India due to controversial actions by PewDiePie and his fans.
 PewDiePie's "Bitch Lasagna" diss track contained some derogatory lyrics about Indian people that some Indians found offensive.
 Many of PewDiePie's fans had engaged in negatively spamming and trolling the T-Series channel, which included swarming T-Series' videos with PewDiePie-related comments, disliking videos, and flagging their videos with false reports.
 A number of PewDiePie's fans and supporters had also been making anti-Indian remarks and using racial slurs.

 The actions of such fans led to several independent Indian YouTubers announcing their opposition to PewDiePie and support for T-Series.
 In November 2018, Indian-Canadian comedian and YouTuber Jus Reign uploaded a video called "In Defense of T-Series", where he talks about T-Series, mentions his childhood listening to their music, and shows a short music video at the end celebrating T-Series.
 In response to PewDiePie's "Bitch Lasagna" diss track, several Indian YouTubers responded with their own Hindi-language diss tracks against PewDiePie.
 Tatva K released his diss track "Pew Ki Pie" in November 2018, followed by Asif Bantaye releasing his diss track "PENDUBHAI" in December 2018.
 On 1 January 2019, Indian YouTuber CarryMinati, released a diss track called "Bye PewDiePie", which garnered nearly 5 million views in 24 hours.